Surya-Ray1/Credit-Card-Fraud-Analysis/README.md

-# 📊 Building a Scalable OLAP System for Credit Card Transaction Analysis
+# 💼 Scalable OLAP System for Credit Card Transaction Analysis

-## 🌟 Introduction
+## 🌟 Overview
-This project is a continuation of my previous work on creating a transactional storage (MongoDB) for credit card data using an OLTP approach.
-The current focus is on building an OLAP (Online Analytical Processing) system and creating a data warehouse for downstream users.
+This project extends my earlier work on transactional storage (using MongoDB in an OLTP setting) and focuses on building an OLAP system for in-depth analysis of credit card transactions.
+It involves creating a scalable data warehouse using cloud technologies and modern data engineering practices, designed to provide stakeholders with fast, actionable insights.

+🔑 Key Takeaways:

+1. Hands-on experience with AWS S3, Databricks, dbt, and PowerBI.
+2. Implementation of Star Schema for OLAP dimensional data modeling.
+3. End-to-end data engineering solution from data extraction to visualization.

-🎯 Main Objectives:
+## 🎯 Objectives:
-1. Construct an OLAP data warehouse by loading data into cloud-distributed storage through various data staging processes.
+1. 🏗️ Build a scalable OLAP data warehouse using cloud-distributed storage and data staging techniques.
-2. Implement a star schema, a common data model in OLAP systems, by designing fact and dimension tables tailored to business requirements.
+2. 📊 Design fact and dimension tables following a star schema, optimized for fast querying and analytical tasks.
-3. Gain hands-on experience with modern data engineering solutions like Databricks and dbt to expand my skillset as an aspiring data engineer.
+3. 🛠️ Gain Expertise with cutting-edge tools like Databricks, dbt, and Spark for efficient data processing and transformation.

-🏢 Scenario:
-In financial institutions and service providers, effective data democratization is crucial for driving organizational direction and goals through data-driven solutions.
-This requires a well-designed system that caters to stakeholder needs.
-Ideally, every department should be able to integrate and customize the data solution (in this case, the data warehouse) by creating specific departmental data marts.

-OLAP is particularly suited for this scenario as it prioritizes fast querying and analytical use cases.
-Implementing a star schema model further specializes the data warehouse to answer business questions through tailored fact models and related descriptive data in dimension models.
+## 🏢 Use Case: Financial Institution
+Financial institutions rely on effective data democratization to make data-driven decisions across departments.
+This OLAP system allows for tailored data marts, empowering each department with access to customized insights through the data warehouse.

+OLAP is the ideal solution here, offering:

+1. 💡 Rapid Queries for large datasets.
+2. 📂 Organized Data through dimensional modeling, answering key business questions.
+3. 📈 Star Schema to facilitate easy reporting and analytics.

 ## 📚 Contents